Office of Clinical Practice - FAQs

 How do I apply for student teaching?

 Student teaching is the culminating experience in your teacher education program and should be completed during your last term at the college.
-In additionto completing the application,make an appointment with your academic advisor.
-You may also contact the Office of Clinical Practice (OCP) and speak with one of our staff (212-650-6915) New York State Teaching Certification Exam Requirements – Dates Matter!
+Inaddition to completing the application, make an appointment with your academic advisor.
+If you have questions about the process, you may also contact the Office of Clinical Practice (OCP) and speak with one of our staff (212-650-6915).

-All CCNY SOE student teaching candidates must have passed at least one NYSTCE exams.
+All CCNY SOE student teaching candidates must have passed at least one exam administered by New York State Teacher Certification Exams (NYSTCE).
 In general programs accept as qualifying either the Educating All Students (EAS) exam or the Content Specialty Test (CST) associated with your concentration, but some programs have specific requirements.
 Check your program requirements when you meet with your academic advisor.
-Once you know what exam is required, work backwards from the test score reporting date and register accordingly.
-For Fall student teaching, the test scores must be reported by August 1; for Spring student teaching, the deadline is December 1.

 How do I register for student teaching?